Louise: Things Chinese, and A Vision

 But this opportunity was dashed when they found out that there was no vacancy for Louise as a school teacher.

 Other doors closed in succession too.
-Campus Crusade required students; an American international school required them to speak American English; and a commercial agency required the Fongs to have a commerce or finance background.
+Campus Crusade required them to be students; an American international school required them to speak American English; and a commercial agency required the Fongs to have a commerce or finance background.
 Target Ministry proposed setting up a Yi Orphanage, but this door closed as there were sensitivities bringing in foreigners to manage this.

 Finally God brought them the opening that Louise and Loon Siong had been waiting for.
 It was a project by an international non-governmental organisation (NGO) to bless the country.
 Louise recalls: “We asked if they had a vacancy for us.
 They told us ‘if you have a heart to serve, you will be given a place.’
 This opened the door for us, and soon, I was granted a visa as a staff of this organisation, with Loon Siong as my dependent!